Acting FDA commissioner calls for independent investigation into approval of Alzheimer's drug

 On Twitter, Woodcock said that if HHS OIG decides to conduct the review, the agency will "fully cooperate" and review any recommendations it might provide.

+A Biogen spokesperson said in a statement to CNN, "We will, of course, cooperate with any inquiry in connection with a possible review of the regulatory process."

+A request from FDA does not guarantee there will be an investigation.
+In a statement, a spokesperson for the HHS OIG said the office received Woodcock's letter and is reviewing it for appropriate action.

 On June 7, aducanumab was approved with the FDA's "accelerated approval" to treat Alzheimer's disease, despite an earlier vote from an FDA advisory committee that there was not enough evidence to support the drug's clinical efficacy.
 Three members of the advisory committee resigned following the approval decision.
-A high dose is expected to cost $56,000 per patient per year.
+Biogen also faced criticism over the price -- a high dose is expected to cost $56,000 per patient per year.

 Later in June, two House committees launched an investigation into the approval and pricing of Aduhelm, saying there were serious concerns about the price of treatment and process that led to approval.